0x4248/gh_search/README.md

 # Github prebuilt searches
 Total searches: `360`

 This is a list of prebuilt searches on Github.
-These searches are useful for finding things on github.
+These searches are useful for finding code, commits, issues, pull requests, packages and repositories.

 ## Table of Contents